 to share food from the world's finest vineyards, fields, and seas.

 In 1989, we were a young food-obsessed couple living in Brooklyn.
-At only 22 and 24, neither of us knew much about cooking, but we loved to eat well.
-We'd both been lucky enough to grow up around talented and diverse cooks; together, our parents and grandparents come from a total of five countries.
-We compared our childhood cuisines and, despite our cultural differences, marveled how similar and amazing good cooking made us feel; the passion, thought and energy that goes into procuring just the right ingredients, and the care and hard work that brings it to the table seemed magical and mystical.
+At only 22 and 24, neither of us knew much about cooking but loved to eat well; we'd both grown up around diverse, talented cooks (our parents/grandparents come from a total of five countries).
+Despite the cultural differences, we recognized how similar good cooking made us feel, and marveled at the passion, thought and energy that goes into procuring the right ingredients, and the care and hard work that brings it to the table.
+It all seemed magical and mystical.

 Out Into the World

-Our appreciation for good eating that had drawn us together soon took us out into the world to learn more.
-With no formal ties, we left our jobs as a truck owner/operator and a corporate secretary to travel and experience the diverse cultural cuisines of Europe, Asia, and the Middle East.
-We relished in the fruitful essence of Europe's rolling fields and vineyards, the ancient salt pans of the Mediterranean, the exotic spices of Indo-Asian jungles and paddies, and in the flavorful wonders of the Middle East's olive and date groves.
+With no grown-up ties, we left our jobs to experience the diverse cuisines of Europe, Asia, and the Middle East.
+We relished in the fruitful essence of Europe's rolling fields, exotic spices of Indo-Asian jungles and paddies, and flavorful wonders of the Middle East's groves.
+But it was the system surrounding food, the meaning of food in the lives of our hosts, that we wanted to bring home most.

-Back home, we longed for those exciting flavors, aromas, recipes, and gastronomic delights from our travels.
-But as grand as the food was, it was the system surrounding food, the meaning of food in the lives of our hosts, that we wanted to bring home the most.
-In a culture of American cooking that, by the 80s, had become impersonal, overly processed, and TV-dinner-like, we wanted to reinvigorate our fellow New Yorkers with a passion for experimental cooking by bringing interesting, innovative, top-quality ingredients to their kitchens.
-Our goal was to re-equate food with time spent with family and friends, and to remind America of the creativity and expression of love that comes from cooking and sharing quality meals at home.
+In a culture of American cooking that, by the 80s, had become impersonal, overly processed, and TV-dinner-like, we wanted to reinvigorate people with a passion for home cooking.
+Our goal was to re-equate food with time spent with family and friends; to remind Americans of the creativity and expression of love that comes from cooking and sharing quality meals at home.